Ganeshdhanawade/Data-Science-Portfolio/README.md

 ##### Below is the end to end projects and it can attach by resume
 [Rice Production Analysis :](https://github.com/Ganeshdhanawade/Rice-Production-Analysis)

+In this prediction help to that farmers they are interested in what is the amount of fertilizers, prestisides and seed is to requrired for maximize the output.
+Also find the what is the total havesting cost according to your production, and what price are you set per kg if you are selling the market.

 # content
 ### Machine Learning
 [Unsupervised Learning:Wheat Export analysis:](https://github.com/Ganeshdhanawade/Data-Science-Portfolio/blob/main/Project%203%20Wheat%20Export.ipynb)